 Although the number of farm operations has been declining since 1950, the average size of a farm operation has increased.
-Advances in technology and farm practices, along with land cost farm operation has increased.
 Advances in technology and farm practices, along with land costs, contribute to this trend.
 In general, fewer farmers are needed to produce higher yields of certain crops.